Advances in APPFL: A Comprehensive and Extensible Federated Learning Framework: Background and Related Work

-\textit{Computation heterogeneity} occurs when the computing devices of FL clients have varying computing power, resulting in large variants in the local training times \cite{xu2023asynchronous}.
-This variance poses challenges for synchronous FL strategies, where the server must wait for all clients to submit their local models before proceeding with global aggregation.
-Such delays from slower clients can reduce training efficiency and lead to underutilization of computing resources.
+\textit{Computation heterogeneity} occurs when the computing devices of FL clients have varying computing power, resulting in large variants in the local training times.
+This variance poses challenges for synchronous FL strategies, where the server must wait for all clients to submit their local models before global aggregation.
+Delays from slower clients can reduce the overall training efficiency and lead to underutilization of computing resources.
 In order to address this issue, various asynchronous aggregation strategies have been proposed.
-These strategies, including \texttt{FedAsync} \cite{xie2019asynchronous}, \texttt{FedASO} \cite{chen2020asynchronous}, \texttt{FedBuff} \cite{nguyen2022federated}, \texttt{AREA} \cite{iakovidou2024asynchronous}, and \texttt{FedCompass} \cite{li2023fedcompass}, update the global model immediately upon receiving models from one or a few clients.
-These methods are particularly beneficial in environments with heterogeneous computing capabilities because they minimize client idle time and enhance resource utilization.
-Other approaches include disregarding contributions from straggler clients \cite{bonawitz2019towards} or explicitly selecting clients for local training based on their computing capabilities \cite{nishio2019client, hao2020time, chen2021towards}.
+These strategies, including \texttt{FedAsync} \cite{xie2019asynchronous}, \texttt{FedBuff} \cite{nguyen2022federated}, and \texttt{FedCompass} \cite{li2023fedcompass}, update the global model immediately upon receiving models from one or a few clients.
+These methods are beneficial in environments with heterogeneous computing capabilities as they minimize client idle time.
+Other approaches include disregarding contributions from straggler clients \cite{bonawitz2019towards} or explicitly selecting clients for local training based on their computing capabilities \cite{ chen2021towards}.
 Nonetheless, these methods are best suited for cross-device FL, where only a subset of clients participates in each training round.
-They do not align well with cross-silo FL where there are only a few FL clients and ensuring the participation of every client is usually vital for maintaining the robustness of the global model.
+They do not align well with cross-silo FL where there are only a few FL clients and ensuring the participation of every client is vital for maintaining the robustness of the global model.